 What Are Sleep Terrors?

-Sleep (night) terrors are not the same thing as nightmares.
-Night terrors are episodes of fear, screaming, and flailing, which all take place while asleep.
-They are often accompanied with sleepwalking.
-Someone who experiences a nightmare wakes up from the dream and can remember details, but a person who has a sleep terror episode remains asleep.
+Sleep terrors are also known as night terrors.
+They are not the same thing as nightmares.
+Night terrors are episodes of fear, screaming and flailing which take place while asleep.
+Someone who experiences a nightmare wakes up from the dream and can remember details, but a person who has a sleep terror episode remains asleep and may not remember anything upon waking.

 - Sit up in bed